microsoft/nni/docs/source/tutorials/darts.rst

    You can always explore the DARTS space with another search strategy, or use your own strategy to search a different model space.

-In the following example, we initialize a :class:`~nni.retiarii.hub.pytorch.DARTS` model space, with only 16 initial filters and 8 stacked cells.
+In the following example, we initialize a :class:`~nni.retiarii.hub.pytorch.DARTS` model space, with 16 initial filters and 8 stacked cells.
 The network is specialized for CIFAR-10 dataset with 32x32 input resolution.

 The :class:`~nni.retiarii.hub.pytorch.DARTS` model space here is provided by :doc:`model space hub </nas/space_hub>`,